dominique-vassard/ecto_neo4j/README.md

 [ ] Split test to allow bolt v1 testing
 [ ] Support prefix? (is there any use case for this?)
 [ ] Support optimistic locking?
-[ ] Support migration (only: index creation, drop, rename, alter column name) - migration is supposed to support large amount of data (use batch :))
+[x] Support migration (only: index creation, drop, rename, alter column name) - [ ] Migration is supposed to support large amount of data (use batch...)
 [ ] Support insert select?
 [ ] Support delete with returning?
 [ ] Support map update?